OAuth Security Guide for Agencies: Why It's Better Than Passwords

 Here's the flow:

 Step 3: Authorization Grant The client grants OneClick Onboard permission to access their account.
-They see exactly what permissions they're granting (e.g., "Can read ad account data" or "Can create and edit campaigns").
+They see exactly what permissions they're granting.

-Step 5: Encrypted Storage OneClick Onboard stores the token in an encrypted database using AES-256 encryption.
+Step 5: Encrypted Storage OneClick Onboard stores the token in an encrypted Database using AES-256 encryption.
 Even our database administrators can't see the plain token.
+Our team dashboard relies on strict RBAC (Role-Based Access Control) to ensure safety.

-Step 6: Using the Token When your agency needs to access the client's account (to pull data, create campaigns, etc.), OneClick Onboard uses the token instead of a password.
+Step 6: Using the Token When your agency needs to access the client's account, OneClick Onboard uses the token behind the scenes to proxy your manager access in.

 Why This Is More Secure

-Password sharing = giving someone a master key to your entire account.
+Password sharing = giving someone a master key to your entire vault.

 Real-World Example

-Sarah runs a 5-person digital agency.
+Sarah runs a 5-person digital marketing agency focusing on Facebook ads.
 She has 15 active clients.

 Enterprise Security Best Practices

-Here's what enterprise security teams require: - No password sharing (OAuth 2.0 checks this box) - Encrypted token storage (AES-256 checks this box) - Revocable access (OAuth 2.0 checks this box) - Audit logs (OneClick Onboard provides this) - Compliance certifications (OneClick is SOC 2 compliant)
+Here's what enterprise security teams require: - No password sharing - Encrypted token storage (AES-256) - Revocable access - Audit logs - Compliance certifications (SOC 2)

 The Bottom Line

-Start using OneClick Onboard to secure your client connections.
+Start using OneClick Onboard to secure your client connections today.

 Ready to simplify client onboarding?